joshuathayer/mit-6.885-spring2019-problem-sets/README.md

 * To stop the container, use `control-c`, or `make stop-metaprob-student-image`

 When the image is ready for use, it should be pushed to DockerHub.

+#### remaining work

+[ ] Understand requirements around clearing notebook cells as part of normal repo sanitation- is it as simple as automatically clearing on cells on, say, git commit?
+[ ] Understand requirements around "answer set" vs "problem set": how do they relate?
+Can the problemset just be the answer set with cleared cells?
+[ ] The student image should contain a process for submitting work

 ## Student instructions